mfornace/nupack-docs-dev/sources/start.md

 ## Source installation

-For Mac/Linux users, installation via Anaconda is by far the easiest option and is strongly recommended.
+For Mac/Linux users, installation of binaries via `pip` is by far the easiest option and is strongly recommended.
 However, if necessary, NUPACK can be built from source.

 The following are required: